turanct/showpad-api/README.md

 }
 ```

 The `turanct/showpad-api-guzzle` library is an adapter for guzzle.
+There should be others available in the future, or you can just create your own.

 ### 2.2 Authentication